prolonged sitting

 Sitting too much or prolonged sitting can be damaging to your body.
 Why?

 • Do you deal with chronic pain?
-Many aches and pains can be related to too much sitting.
+Many aches and pains can be related to too much sitting, including tight hips, neck strain, poor circulation, inflammation, and poor posture.

 • Can lead to lower back pain and neck pain.